Huelva Things To Do; Tourist Attractions + Beaches

 Sunset

-In the local area around Huelva there’s 120km of sandy coast line to discover.
+In the local area around Huelva there’s 120km of sandy coastline to discover.
 It’s of no surprise then that in the summer Huelva is a popular area for Spanish tourists.
-However in the winter it seems to be very much locals only and most of the sea front businesses are closed down.
+However, in the winter it seems to be very much locals only and most of the seafront businesses are closed down.
 The winter temperature is still about 18*c and the skies are bright blue and full of winter sun.

 • Playa de la Ria – This is an estuary beach with a strong current where the water deepens.